Massage Therapy for Mental Health: What the Science Says

 Massage therapy can benefit almost anyone, but its especially beneficial for people who are suffering from chronic pain or people who often find themselves facing difficulties due to depression and anxiety.

-Massage offers a natural and non-invasive solution, and many doctors will often turn to massage for stress and anxiety.
-Specifically, a healing massage therapy program is designed to work with the body’s nervous system to restore balance, making it a powerful complementary tool.
-There is an abundance of scientific evidence to suggest that anxiety and massage therapy have a deep connection, with massage often being one of the most effective ways to deal with anxiety.
+Massage offers a natural and non-invasive solution, and many doctors will often turn to massage therapy for stress and anxiety.
+A healing massage therapy program for anxiety and stress relief is designed to work with the body’s nervous system to restore balance, making it a powerful complementary tool.

 Important Considerations